Friday, July 31, 2020

 The history of the year 2020 will be a long history; long will be its months, long its days, and long its hours.
 After five or ten years, when historians start writing the history of 2020, they will analyze this year, hour by hour, and day by day, instead of having an overview of all the 366 days.
-The historians might call 2020, the year of Frankenstein—underneath the complexities related to healthcare, politics, and economy, 2020 is breeding an enormous mob of Frankensteins; in one or two years, the Frankensteins will flood the streets and extort a massive political price.
+The historians might call 2020, the year of Frankenstein.
+Underneath the complexities related to healthcare, politics, and economy, 2020 is breeding an enormous mob of Frankensteins.
+I believe that in one or two years, the Frankensteins bred by 2020 will flood the streets and extort an immense political price.

 Posted by Anoop Verma at 10:33:00 AM

 In a healthy society the weeds disappear while the useful plants and trees remain, but in an unhealthy society the cruel law of reverse-evolution operates: the useful plants and trees disappear while the weeds remain.
 Society in the year 2020 is in an extreme state of unhealthiness which is why our politics, academia, mainstream media, and big business are swamped with weeds, and the useful plants and trees are nowhere to be found.